umaryusuf11/TestingCardGameStart/README.md

   * determineWinner - Note you need to setup the players, hands and assign.
 The input is a list of players

 ## Submit
+* Before you commit you final solution, double check it can build and all the test you completed can run.
 * Go to the Week four folder and open the assessment
 * In text paste the https .git for the forked project
 * Zip the project and submit